 Cellulose and starch are two identical polymers.
 Actually both of them are made from the same glucose and monomer which provide consumers with high carb nutrients.

 Mushrooms not technically a vegetable, but been existed for a very long time in this world.
 Mushrooms don’t use sunlight to produce energy, hence they have a totally distinctive taste range compare to other vegetables.

 Also not technically a vegetable, but is a fruit instead.
 You can grow tomatoes by yourself since the less flavor powdery fruits available in the shopping mall not really taste good.

 List with vegetable nutrition & Vegetable nutrition facts

 Vegetables tend to be low in fat and providing rich minerals and vitamins for human bodies.
 Virtually all vegetables carry with green, yellow, orange can supply sufficient nutritions to us like magnesium, calcium, iron, potassium, beta-carotene, vitamin A, vitamin B-complex, vitamin-C, and vitamin K.

-You may refer to Wikipedia for more vegetable nutrition facts and a list of culinary vegetables which are categorized in different categories such as leafy and salad vegetables, bulb and stem vegetables, root and tuberous vegetables, sea vegetables and so on.
-You may check on the link at Wikipedia Vegetables List
+You may refer to Wikipedia for more vegetable nutrition facts and a list of culinary vegetables which are categorized in different categories such as leafy and salad vegetables, bulb and stem vegetables, root, and tuberous vegetables, sea vegetables, and so on.
+You may check on the link at Wikipedia Vegetables List.

-If the name for fruits or vegetables are not listed here, you may just type in the specific name into the search engine like Google and you will be able to get the necessary information without any hassle.
+If the name for fruits or vegetables is not listed here, you may just type in the specific name into the search engine like Google and you will be able to get the necessary information without any hassle.